Polybutadiene Rubber (pbr) Price Trend and Forecast

 This upward movement was supported by tighter supply in key regions, especially in Asia-Pacific and Europe, coupled with rising production costs.
 Additionally, strong export demand, particularly from emerging markets, further bolstered the market.
 The price increase was also fuelled by the stable recovery in global manufacturing activities and steady consumption in the automotive sector.

-Polybutadiene Rubber Price Trend Analysis: Q4 2024
+Polybutadiene Rubber (PBR) Price Trend Analysis: Q4 2024

 In Q4 2024, the global Polybutadiene Rubber (PBR) market showed an overall positive trend, with prices increasing across most regions except the Saudi market, which remained stable due to regional supply conditions.
 Strong demand from industries such as automotive and tire manufacturing drove the global price increase.